xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-DEFINE.NAME   Defines a name on the active worksheet or macro sheet
+DEFINE.NAME&nbsp;&nbsp;&nbsp;Defines a name on the active worksheet or macro sheet

-DELETE.NAME   Deletes a name
+DELETE.NAME&nbsp;&nbsp;&nbsp;Deletes a name

-GET.DEF   Returns a name matching a definition
+GET.DEF&nbsp;&nbsp;&nbsp;Returns a name matching a definition

-GET.NAME   Returns the definition of a name
+GET.NAME&nbsp;&nbsp;&nbsp;Returns the definition of a name

-LIST.NAMES   Lists names and their associated information
+LIST.NAMES&nbsp;&nbsp;&nbsp;Lists names and their associated information

-SET.NAME   Defines a name as a value
+SET.NAME&nbsp;&nbsp;&nbsp;Defines a name as a value

 Return to [top](#H)